kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/secretengine.md

         - "readonly"
     ```

-- `writeConcern` : `optional`.
+- `writeConcern` : `Optional`.
 Specifies the MongoDB write concern.
-  This is set for the entirety of the session, maintained for the lifecycle of the plugin process.
+  This is set for the entirety of the session, maintained for the life cycle of the plugin process.
 Must be a serialized JSON object,
   or a base64-encoded serialized JSON object.
 The JSON payload values map to the values in the Safe struct from the mongo driver.

     ```yaml